casperliuliuliu/DIP_homework/hw2/README.md

 #### Magnitude and Phase
 - Click the "mag and phase" button to compute and display the magnitude and phase of the FFT.

-#### Image Multiplication
+#### Image DFT and IDFT
 - The application provides multiple options for image multiplication.
-- Use the buttons labeled "1 mul," "2 dft," "3 conj," "4 inverse," and "5 real" for different image multiplication operations.
+- Use the buttons labeled "1 mul," "2 dft," "3 conj," "4 inverse," and "5 real" for different image DFTs.

 ## 5. Troubleshooting